 While data denormalization can provide several benefits, it also presents several challenges, including:

-• Data inconsistency: Data denormalization can lead to data inconsistency, as changes to the data may not be reflected in all copies of the data.
+- Data inconsistency: Data denormalization can lead to data inconsistency if the redundant data is not properly synchronized.

-• Complexity: Data denormalization can add complexity to the database design, making it more difficult to maintain and update.
+- Complexity: Data denormalization can add complexity to a database design, making it more difficult to maintain and update.

 Best Practices for Data Denormalization